Self-organizing Democratized Learning: Towards Large-scale Distributed Learning Systems: Experiments

-In Fig.~\ref{Fig:avg_K_levels}, we evaluate and compare the performance of the proposed algorithms for a fixed and a self-organizing hierarchical structure via periodic reconstruction (i.e., $\tau=2$).
-We observe that both DemLearn and DemLearn-P benefits from the self-organizing mechanism, and can provide better generalization capability of client models.
-We note that the learning performance for a fixed hierarchical structure is slightly unstable compared to the self-organizing one.
+In Fig.~\ref{Fig:avg_K_levels}, we evaluate and compare the performance of the proposed algorithm for a fixed and a self-organizing hierarchical structure via periodic reconstruction (i.e., $\tau=1$).
+We observe that \DemLearn benefits from the self-organizing mechanism, and can provide slightly better generalization capability of client models.
+In addition, the amplification in the first $5$ rounds help the proposed algorithm can speeds up the initial performance of the \DemLearn algorithm.